emacsmirror/ytdl/README.md

 Six interactive functions are available:
 - `ytdl-download-eshell`, `ytdl-download` and `ytdl-download-open` that can be used to download a media file from an url.
+- `ytdl-download-playlist` to download a playlist.
 - `ytdl-open-last-downloaded-file` to open the last file downloaded with `ytdl` in the configured media player.
-- `ytdl-delete-last-downloaded-file` to delete the last file downloaded by `ytdl`.
 - `ytdl-show-list` to show the dowload list.

+Note that `ytdl-download`, `ytdl-download-open` and `ytdl-download-playlist` add the file in the `ytdl` download list that can be visualized with `ytdl-show-list`.

 ### URL